Wellness and Nutrition

 • Being out in the heat and sweating

 Dehydration usually refers to having an insufficient water intake, but dehydration also leads to vitamin and mineral deficiencies, including electrolytes.
-However, it is possible to be deficient in minerals without being dehydrated.
+However, it is possible to be deficient in minerals without being dehydrated in water.
+This is why hydration to me and my mamas means getting enough water AND electrolytes.

 The only catch is that you have to pay for these out of pocket.
 You can buy a hair mineral test on Amazon, from an accredited company, or through a functional doctor.